martinsaf/CheatSheet/README.md

 # CheatSheet
-Quick-reference commands for TryHackMe, CTFs &amp; pentesting.
+Quick-reference commands and resources for SOC, Threat Hunting, and Windows Event Logs.